mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 7. Quality assurance (part-time)
 8. Cyber-security (part-time)

 Overall, this is roughly a team of 8 people.
-If you leverage a mix on on-site and remote resources in India, Philippines, Eastern Europe, or Latin America, expect to pay a blended rate of around $350-700/day per person.
+If you leverage a mix of on-site and remote resources in India, Philippines, Eastern Europe, or Latin America, expect to pay a blended rate of around $350-700/day per person.
 Adding around 10% for travel and other expenses, and you will pay roughly $400K to $750K to build a DT in 6 months.

-Please note that this product will likely never cease to cost until you decide to replace it.
-The cost could be similar going forward, as long as you keep on adding features.
-If you stop adding features, you could decrease the team size and cost by around 50%.
+Please note that this product will likely never cease to cost you until you decide to shut it down or replace it.
+The cost could be similar as long as you keep on adding features.
+If you stop adding features, you could decrease the team size and cost by around 50%, but do not expect that it will ever be anywhere close to $0.